Non-Fermi-Liquid Transport Phenomena in Infinite-Layer Nickelates: Introduction

 Recently, resonant inelastic X-ray scattering (RIXS) measurements have detected a CDW in $R_{1-x}$Sr$_x$NiO$_2$ \cite{Ni-CDW1,Ni-CDW2,Ni-CDW3,Ni-CDW4}.
 The 3D structure of the CDW exhibits a period 3 along the $x$ direction and a period 3 to 5 along the $z$ direction, which has been explained by our previous theoretical work based on the paramagnon-interference mechanism \cite{Ni-Onari}.
 The QCP of the CDW appears at $x\sim 0.15$ \cite{Ni-CDW1}.
 In contrast, very recently, the absence of period 3 along the $x$ direction has been reported \cite{no-period3}.
 Thus, the 3D structure of the CDW has yet to be solved.
 On the other hand, the spin fluctuations are also developed in $R_{1-x}$Sr$_x$NiO$_2$, as indicated by a moderate increase in $1/T_1T$ for $T\lesssim 100$K \cite{Ni-NMR}.

 In proximity to the QCP of the spin density wave (SDW) or CDW, non-Fermi-liquid transport phenomena have been observed in both nickelates and cuprates \cite{Ni-Non-Fermi1,Ni-Non-Fermi2,Ni-Non-Fermi3,Non-Fermi-Cu,Cu-trans1,Cu-trans2,Non-Fermi}.
-In $R_{1-x}$Sr$_x$NiO$_2$ near the QCP of the CDW, the non-Fermi-liquid transport phenomena such as a resistivity $\rho\propto T$ and a $T$-dependent Hall coefficient has been observed \cite{Ni-Non-Fermi1,Ni-Non-Fermi2,Ni-Non-Fermi3}.
+In $R_{1-x}$Sr$_x$NiO$_2$ near the QCP of the CDW, the non-Fermi-liquid transport phenomena such as a resistivity $\rho\propto T$ and a $T$-dependent Hall coefficient have been observed \cite{Ni-Non-Fermi1,Ni-Non-Fermi2,Ni-Non-Fermi3}.
 In triple-layer and quintuple-layer nickelates, a negative and $T$-linear Seebeck coefficient has been observed \cite{Ni-S}.
 The origin of the non-Fermi-liquid transport phenomena in nickelates is an unsolved problem.

-Non-Fermi-liquid behaviors of cuprates have been explained by the spin fluctuation theories, such as the self-consistent renormalization (SCR) theory \cite{moriya-takahashi,ueda-moriya,moriya-ueda} and the fluctuation exchange (FLEX) theory \cite{bickers1,bickers2,monthoux}.
-The spin-fluctuation theories\cite{moriya-ueda,stojkovic} derive the relation $\rho\propto T$ in 2D systems and $\rho\propto T^{1.5}$ in 3D systems close to the QCP of the SDW.
-In fact, $\rho\propto T$ has been observed in cuprates \cite{Non-Fermi-Cu,Cu-trans1,Cu-trans2}, which is 2D systems.
-In addition, Kontani \cite{Non-Fermi} has developed the spin fluctuation theory considering the current vertex corrections, which play important role for the Hall coefficient and the Nernst coefficient in cuprates.
+Non-Fermi-liquid behaviors of cuprates have been explained by the spin fluctuation theories, such as the self-consistent renormalization (SCR) theory \cite{moriya-takahashi,ueda-moriya,moriya-ueda} and the fluctuation-exchange (FLEX) theory \cite{bickers1,bickers2,monthoux}.
+The spin-fluctuation theories\cite{moriya-ueda,stojkovic} derive the relations $\rho\propto T$ in 2D systems and $\rho\propto T^{1.5}$ in 3D systems near the QCP of the SDW.
+In fact, $\rho\propto T$ has been observed in cuprates \cite{Non-Fermi-Cu,Cu-trans1,Cu-trans2}, which are 2D systems.
+In addition, Kontani \cite{Non-Fermi} has developed the spin fluctuation theory considering the current vertex corrections, which play an important role for the Hall coefficient and the Nernst coefficient in cuprates.
 We note that the relation $\rho\propto T$ observed in CeCoIn$_5$ \cite{Ce-trans} has also been explained by the spin-fluctuation theory \cite{Onari-Ce}.
-Thus, despite CeCoIn$_5$ has the 3D crystal structure, its electron state is quasi-2D.
+Despite having the 3D FS and 3D bandstructure, CeCoIn$_5$ exhibits 2D transport phenomena.
+This means that the electronic state of CeCoIn$_5$ is quasi-2D, which defines the usage of the term “quasi-2D” in this paper.